stormasm/spanish/books/giovinazzo/Readme.md

 I tried in every way (by all means) to look like my two older sisters: I had braids and a well-pressed dress.

+me agarró por el brazo, me arrastre frente a la clase y me obligo a extender las manos.
+Intente retirarlas, pero solo consegui que me sujetara con mas fuerza.  me las golpeo firmemente con la regla.
+El escozer me subio por los brazos hasta los codos.

+No contradigas a tu maestro.
+Eres una nina.
+Tienes que obedecer.

+Las lagrimas me quemaban los ojos, pero no iba a darle el gusto.  me mordi los labios para no llorar.

+Pestaneaba para que no se saltaran las lagrimas mientras sentia la mirada de los demas estudiantes sobre mi.

+No fue hasta que sono una risita en la parte posterior del aula que mi verguenza se torno en rabia.

+Le arrebate la regla de las manos y comence a golpearlo con ella.

+Solo podia ver la mano que sujetaba la regla que, a su vez, golpeaba el brazo del maestro mientras el intentaba defenderse.

+Fue la ultimata vez que fui a la escuela.

+He grabbed me by the arm, dragging me in front of the class and forcing me to hold out my hands.
+I tried to remove them, but only got him to hold me tighter.
+I hit them firmly with the ruler.
+The stinging rose up my arms to my elbows.

+Do not contradict your teacher.
+You are a girl.
+You have to obey.

+Tears burned my eyes, but I wasn't going to give him the pleasure.
+I bit my lip to keep from crying.

+I blinked to keep the tears from flowing as I felt the gaze of the other students on me.

+It wasn't until a giggle sounded from the back of the classroom that my embarrassment turned to anger.

+I snatched the ruler out of his hands and started hitting him with it.

+He could only see the hand holding the ruler which, in turn, hit the teacher's arm as he tried to defend himself.

+It was the last time I went to school.

 un patrón jamás se ensuciaba las botas para llevar el ganado de un claro a otro.

 a patron never gets his boots dirty to move the cattle from one clearing to another.